jwronline/shuttle-command/README.md

 ## Using AutoKey

-- [ ] to do: write documentation
+- [ ] to do: write installation-script

+Run the `autoKeySetup.sh`-script, which will determine if there is already an install of autoKey, and install the correct script to change the numpad behaviour.
+Beware, this will affect every time an external numpad is used on this computer, unless that script of autoKey is manually disabled.
+[More info about downloading autoKey](https://code.google.com/p/autokey/wiki/InstallingAutoKey).

 # Usage

+Open your terminal, `cd` into the correct directory.

+It could be possible that the script doesn't have the correct permissions.
+You can check this by doing `ls -a shuttle.sh` in the correct directory.
+The output should look like this: `-rwxr-xr-x 1 user  staff   6.7K Mar 18 12:06 shuttle.sh*`, important is that you at least see the first `x`, if you don't you can change the permissions using `chmod 755 shuttle.sh`.

+## Running
-open the script in terminal, enter the correct position and then the correct operation.
+open the script in terminal using `./shuttle.sh`, enter the language, the correct position and then the correct operation.

 Then you can enter the item-code, which will display whether it was correct or not.

 To exit from a position, enter operation 999.

+## Operating

+- [ ] to do: remake the scripts to make use of `shuttle.sh`

+The times at which certain codes have to be entered are written in the space shuttle script.
+This can be found at [scripts/](scripts/)

 # Demo
 ## Using AutoKey